digideskio/legal/terms_and_conditions.md

 <h3 id="15">15 Confidentiality</h3>

 <p id="15.1">15.1.
 Each party may be given access to Confidential Information from the other party in order to perform its obligations under these terms and conditions.
-A party’s Confidential Information shall not be deemed to include information that:</p>
+A party's Confidential Information shall not be deemed to include information that:</p>

 <ol type="a">
 <li>is or becomes publicly known other than through any act or omission of the receiving party;</li>

-<li>was in the other party’s lawful possession before the disclosure;</li>
+<li>was in the other party's lawful possession before the disclosure;</li>

 <li>is lawfully disclosed to the receiving party by a third party without restriction on disclosure;</li>